-This Charter describes how the GNI will be governed in order to ensure integrity, accountability, relevance, effectiveness, sustainability, and impact.
-Alongside the GNI’s Principles on Freedom of Expression and Privacy (Principles), the Implementation Guidelines, and the Governance, Accountability, and Learning Framework, this Charter is one of the GNI’s foundational core documents.
-Additional documents such as by-laws, articles of incorporation, and other foundational documents may be added to the core GNI documents in order to further define and fulfill the vision of the GNI.
+This Charter describes how the GNI is governed in order to ensure integrity, accountability, relevance, effectiveness, sustainability, and impact.
+Alongside the GNI’s Principles on Freedom of Expression and Privacy (Principles), the Implementation Guidelines, and the, Accountability, Policy and Learning Framework, this Charter is one of the GNI’s foundational core documents.

 B. Board Role and Responsibilities: The primary purpose of the Board of Directors (Board) is to further the Principles and to oversee the organization to fulfill the vision of the GNI.
 The Board shall be responsible for the strategic direction and fiduciary operations of the GNI.

 C. Board Composition: There will be four constituency groups, one each for companies, NGOs, investors, and academics.
 The Board will be composed of eight representatives from participating companies, four representatives from participating non-governmental organizations (NGO), two representatives from participating academic institutions, two representatives from participating investors, and an independent Chair.

 The Board shall not have more than one representative from a single company, NGO, investor, or academic institution at any given time.